apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

    #.
 Reboot the host.

    #.
 Upgrade to the newer version of XenServer using an ISO file.
 This will essentially backup the current root partition
-      of the host and install a new version of hypervisor, while preserving the existing VMs and configuration.
+      of the host and install a new version of hypervisor, while preserving the existing instances and configuration.
 Use the steps in XenServer documentation.

    #.
 After the upgrade is complete and the host boots, create the destination folder "/opt/cloud/bin/" on the host
       and copy the following files from the management server to this host, in the directory locations shown below: